How Physical Therapy Can Help Duchenne Muscular Dystrophy

 • Developing an exercise program and stretching routine to be done at home

-• Performing soft tissue massage
+• Performing soft tissue massage or gentle stretches

 • Recommending mobility equipment and medical devices to help with recovery and improve quality of life